-Figure \ref{fig:ex_realmatrix1} shows the behavior of the residual and its approximation using bounds $b_{1,j}$ and $b_{2,j}$ introduced in (\ref{cota:experimentalJ}) with block size $s=1$, and parameters values $k_1$ and $k_2$ in two situations: (a) $k_1=1$ and $k_2=0$, and (b) $k_1=2$ and $k_2=0$.
-Figure~\ref{fig:ex_realmatrix1}(a) shows a good approximation of the bound to the block CG residual.
+Figure \ref{fig:ex_realmatrix1} shows the behavior of the residual, together with the subspace and spectral bounds $b_{1,j}$ and $b_{2,j}$ as in (\ref{cota:experimentalJ}).
+In one set of experiments, we consider the block size $s=1$, and parameters $k_1=1$ and $k_2=0$, and $k_1=2$ and $k_2=0$.
+Figure~\ref{fig:ex_realmatrix1}(a) shows a good approximation of the bounds to the block CG residual.
 This is in accordance with the observation made that the convergence is mainly due to the convergence of the first eigenvalue.
-It can also be observed (similar to Example \ref{ex:ex_eigen_rep}) that when $k_1$ is larger than $s$, the bounds capture the slope of the residual but the spectral bound $b_{2,j}$ is not sharp (see Figure \ref{fig:ex_realmatrix1}(b)).
+It can also be observed (similar to Example \ref{ex:ex_eigen_rep}) that when $k_1$ is larger than $s$, the bounds capture the slope of the residual but the spectral bound $b_{2,j}$ is far from sharp (see Figure \ref{fig:ex_realmatrix1}(b)).
 Similar observation can be done for a larger block sizes, for instance, Figures \ref{fig:ex_realmatrix1}(c) and \ref{fig:ex_realmatrix1}(d) for values of $k_1=4$, $k_2=0$ and $s=4$, and $k_1=5$, $k_2=0$ and $s=5$, respectively.

 Finally, comparing Figures \ref{fig:ex_realmatrix1}(c) and \ref{fig:ex_realmatrix1}(d), since more eigenvalues are captured when the block size is increased, the onset of the superlinear convergence occurs earlier.
-Again, note the different horizontal scale of these two figures for $s=4$ as compared to those with $s=1$.
+Again, note the different horizontal scale of these two figures for $s=4$ as compared to those with $s=1$. } \end{example}